yulonglim/tp/docs/UserGuide.md

 ## FAQs

 **Q**: How do I transfer my data to another computer? <br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TeachBook. <br>
+**A**: Install the app on the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TeachBook. <br>

 **Q**: Where does the Excel file save to after using the `print` command? <br>
 **A**: It will be saved to your computer's download folder.
-Detailed file path is also given in the command result after the `print` command is executed. <br>
+A detailed file path is also given in the command result after the `print` command is executed. <br>

 **Q**: There seems to be a lag after some commands.
 What can I do? <br>
 **A**: Close any background programs or applications which are not in use on your computer. <br>